Does the Moon Rise in the East

 The Moon rising in the east is the most visible evidence of Earth's prograde orientation in the solar system.

-Every moonrise is governed by four compounding variables: Earth's 15°/hr rotational sweep, the Moon's 13.2°/day eastward counter-drift, the monthly declination cycle sweeping the rise point from northeast to southeast and back, and the 18.6-year nodal precession modulating the extremes.
-An observer who has internalised all four can predict moonrise azimuth and time to the minute, years in advance, without a calculator.
+Every moonrise is shaped by four compounding variables: Earth's 15°/hr rotational sweep, the Moon's ~13.2°/day eastward counter-drift, the monthly declination cycle shifting the Moon's rise point northward and southward along the horizon, and the 18.6-year nodal precession modulating the extremes.
+Together these explain the broad pattern of moonrise timing and direction.
+Precise, minute-level predictions require full ephemeris calculations tied to your exact location — but an observer who has internalised these four variables can anticipate moonrise's general timing and direction well in advance.

 Lunar Navigation FAQ